GAPP-Intelligence/Code-Test/README.md

 # Full-Stack Engineer Test

 In this test, you are expected to write a small web application to manage a list of department in a company.
-Each department has a name, set of teams, and the in charge.
+Each department has a name, set of teams, and the person in-charge.
 Each team has a team number, a set of people, and a team lead.
 The test consists of two parts, a RESTful API as the **backend** and the JavaScript based **frontend** application.

 There is no need to create a PR back to this repository once completed, please provide a link to your project repository for review.